Savannah VanCise 1997 - 2020 - Obituary

 She was preceded in death by her grandfathers, Eugene VanCise and Jesse Warren.

-Funeral services will be held at 11 AM, Saturday at Bennett-Bertram Funeral Home in Hodgenville with Bro.
-DeWayne Gibson officiating.
-Burial will follow in the Friendship #2 Baptist Church Cemetery.
+The funeral is at 11 a.m.
+Saturday, June 27, at Bennett-Bertram Funeral Home in Hodgenville with Brother DeWayne Gibson officiating.
+Burial follows in Friendship No. 2 Baptist Church Cemetery.

-Visitation will be from 4 to 8 PM, Friday and after 9 AM, Saturday at the funeral home.
+Visitation is from 4 to 8 p.m.
+Friday and continues at 9 a.m.
+Saturday at the funeral home.

 She was preceded in death by her grandfathers, Eugene VanCise and Jesse Warren.

-Funeral services will be held at 11 AM, Saturday at Bennett-Bertram Funeral Home in Hodgenville with Bro.
-DeWayne Gibson officiating.
-Burial will follow in the Friendship #2 Baptist Church Cemetery.
+The funeral is at 11 a.m.
+Saturday, June 27, at Bennett-Bertram Funeral Home in Hodgenville with Brother DeWayne Gibson officiating.
+Burial follows in Friendship No. 2 Baptist Church Cemetery.

-Visitation will be from 4 to 8 PM, Friday and after 9 AM, Saturday at the funeral home.
+Visitation is from 4 to 8 p.m.
+Friday and continues at 9 a.m.
+Saturday at the funeral home.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.